chef-boneyard/chef-web-docs-2016/includes_node/includes_node_attribute_deep_merge.rst

      }
    )

-But what if all of the web servers aren't the same?
+But what if all of the web servers are not the same?
 What if some of the web servers required a single attribute to have a different value?
-You could store these settings in two locations, once just like above and once just like below:
+You could store these settings in two locations, once just like the preceding example and once just like the following:

 .. code-block:: ruby